Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Curriculum Link Governor: Mr. Salisbury

-Mathematics at St. Wilfrid’s Church of England Primary Academy is a creative and highly inter-connected subject, underpinned by the three aims of the National Curriculum: fluency, reasoning and problem solving.
+Mathematics at St. Wilfrid’s Church of England Primary Academy is a creative and highly inter-connected subject, underpinned by the three statutory aims of the National Curriculum: fluency, reasoning and problem solving.

 Our intent is for all children to become fluent mathematicians, who are able to confidently recall and apply mathematical knowledge and demonstrate conceptual understanding.
 We aim for all of our children to be proficient users of mathematical language, which will support them in their mathematical reasoning in different contexts.
 Our ambition is for children to become competent problem solvers, through applying their mathematical knowledge to wide range of problems, in maths lessons, other subjects and in ‘real life’.